Pete Lavorato

-Peter Lavorato (born August 26, 1952 in Edmonton, Alberta) is a former professional Canadian football player who played in the Canadian Football League for ten years.
+Peter Lavorato (born August 26, 1952) is a Canadian former professional football player who played in the Canadian Football League (CFL) for ten years.
 Lavorato played defensive back for the Edmonton Eskimos, BC Lions and Montreal Concordes from 1975 to 1984.
 He was part of five Grey Cup-winning teams for the Eskimos.
 Lavorato was an All-Star in 1977.
 He was a theatre arts major and played college football at Utah State University.
 He acted in professional theatre during his football career.